vishaaxl/vishaaxl/src/post/python-ar-drawing-app.md

 ---
-title: Beginner Python Project - Build an Augmented Reality Drawing App
+title: "Beginner Python Project: Build an Augmented Reality Drawing App"
 subtitle: Create a Gesture-Controlled Drawing Experience with Webcam and Hand Tracking Using OpenCV and Mediapipe
 author: Vishal Shukla
 date: December 31, 2024